Dean of Nursing: Dunnington

 MSN Graduate Program Provisional Acceptance

 Candidates may be admitted provisionally until all entrance requirements are completed.
-The letter of admission status states the specific conditions that need to be completed and the time frame allowed.
+The letter of admission states the specific conditions that need to be completed and the time frame allowed.
 Upon completion of these conditions by the dates indicated, full admission is granted.
 Students are to return the acceptance of provisional admission form within 10 days.
-Upon receipt of this form, course registration is initiated by the Admission staff.
+Upon receipt of this form, course registration is initiated by the Adult & Graduate Education staff.

 There are four categories of non-degree status: